mattermost/desktop/README.md

 Otherwise, you have to configure again.*

 ### Proxy
-Normally, the application will follow your system settings to use proxy, or you can set proxy by following command line options.
+Normally, the application will follow your system settings to use a proxy, or you can set up a proxy by the following command line options.

 * `--proxy-server=<SERVER>:<PORT>`
 * `--proxy-pac-url=<URL>`